Kingxukai/linux/Documentation/driver-api/fpga/fpga-programming.rst

 How to program an FPGA using a region
 -------------------------------------

-When the FPGA region driver probed, it was given a pointer to an FPGA manager driver so it knows which manager to use.
+When the woke FPGA region driver probed, it was given a pointer to an FPGA manager driver so it knows which manager to use.
 The region also either has a list of bridges to control during programming or it has a pointer to a function that will generate that list.
 Here's some sample code of what to do next::